mehulagg/gitlab/doc/user/application_security/container_scanning/index.md

 To use container scanning in an offline environment, you need:

 - GitLab Runner with the [`docker` or `kubernetes` executor](#requirements).
-- To configure a local Docker container registry with copies of the container scanning images which can be found on their respective registries:
+- To configure a local Docker container registry with copies of the container scanning images.
+You can find these images in their respective registries:

 | GitLab Analyzer | Container Registry |
 | --- | --- |